spaniard1978/filesmonster-kodi-addon/readme.md

 - You can search between all the content avaliable in filesmonster.com service.
 - You can play all the content
 - You can mark your favorites (sync with filesmonster.com favorites list)
-- You can download the content to your kodi sistem.
+- You can download the content to your kodi system.
+- You can set your download folder from your system.
+- You can updae directly the add-on (each new version will be announced into the app ).
+Only matrix version.

 <br><br>
 <b>KODI VERSIONS:</b>